Hong Kong Layover Guide 2026: Free Tours, Visa Info & Itineraries

 1. Do You Need a Visa for a HK Layover?

-Most people don’t need a visa if they’re transiting (flying from Country A → HK → Country B, not starting/ending your trip in HK).
-Here’s the key:
+Most people don't need a visa if they're transiting (flying from Country A → HK → Country B, not starting or ending your trip in HK).
+Here's what you should know:

-• Citizens from the US, UK, Canada, Australia, and most EU countries get 10 days visa-free just for transiting.
+• Citizens from the US, UK, Canada, Australia, and most EU countries get visa‑free entry to Hong Kong (typically 90 days).
 (Policy subject to change, pls check the official site for latest info)

 • Even if you’re not from those places, check the Hong Kong Immigration Department website to confirm—don’t just guess!